ilyaas2004/PROG6212-POE-CMCS/README.md

 Supports uploading and storing supporting documents securely.
 Provides a link to view the uploaded documents directly from the claims list.

+i have also created a database using SSMS and stored the data from the web app in there.
 User Interface:

 A user-friendly interface for both lecturers and academic managers to navigate and perform actions efficiently.